 The US Small Business Administration offers Economic Injury Disaster Loans (EIDL) through an existing program to support small businesses affected by the COVID crisis, as it has supported businesses in past crises like 9/11 and Superstorm Sandy.
 This existing program is open for applications directly through the SBA’s website right now.

-Companies with up to 500 workers can borrow as much as $2 million at a 3.75 percent interest, and nonprofits can borrow at 2.75 percent, both of which are lower than typical small business loan rates.
+Companies with up to 500 workers can borrow as much as $2 million at interest rates that are much lower than typical small business loan rates.
 Additional information on eligibility requirements, documentation, and process can be found on the SBA EIDL page.

 If you plan to apply for an SBA EID loan, go ahead and start soon, since during past disasters, it has taken about two weeks for the SBA to process loan applications.
 Small business owners should apply for SBA EID loans directly through the SBA’s website.